JannieI/canvas-workstation-V3/src/app/roadmap.md

     - have polygon - 6 sided doughnut as shape
     - have pentagon as shape - can divide background in 2 colours with a slant
     - #pagenr and #pages in Template: it takes the page Nr from the template, and not the main Dashboard.
 Consider changing it.
+    - consider HTML or MarkDown inside text boxes and bullets.
+Consider the benefit.

     Draw Mode (Shapes):